tuerda/neovim-config/readme.md

 This is a config for a heavily customized neovim setup.
 It includes:

-- Syntax and indentation files for julia, taken from the vim-julia plugin
+- Syntax and indentation files for julia, taken from the [julia-vim plugin](https://github.com/JuliaEditorSupport/julia-vim)
 - Custom filetype plugin files for julia, python, css, html, tex, markdown, vimscript, R, haskell, bib files
 - A modified version of the mmarkdown markdown superset syntax file as found [here](https://github.com/Matthew-Tate-Scarbrough/mmarkdown)
 - A custom completion script using the `<tab>` key, including a slightly changed version for haskell to conform to haskell indentation oddities